Felisha Storm

 Felisha Rose Leffler Storm is an American politician who served in the Vermont House of Representatives from 2019 to 2023.
 She is the Republican nominee for the Virginia House of Delegates for the 84th district in the 2025 election.

 Early life, education, and career

 Storm (née Leffler) was born and raised in Enosburgh, Vermont, and earned a Bachelor of Arts in government from Sweet Briar College.
-She was inspired to get into politcs after meeting then-governor Jim Douglas while volunteering as a child at homecoming and deployment ceremonies of military personnel.
+She was inspired to get into politics after meeting then-governor Jim Douglas while volunteering as a child at homecoming and deployment ceremonies of military personnel.

 She has worked as a realtor in the Hampton Roads area and is a former volunteer firefighter and EMT.
 She also worked as the Virginia Director of Grassroots Operations for Americans for Prosperity.

 Vermont House of Representatives

 Elections

 In 2018, Storm ran for the Vermont House of Representatives as a Republican, defeating incumbent Progressive/Democratic representative Cindy Weed with 52.8% of the vote.
 At 23 years old, she was the youngest person elected to the Vermont General Assembly.

 She ran for re-election in 2020, defeating Progressive/Democratic candidate Dennis Williams with 58.8% of the vote.

 She did not run for re-election in 2022.
 Although Vermont Republican Party chair Paul Dame floated her name as a candidate for the 2022 United States House of Representatives election in Vermont, she opted not to run.